daemontus/cancel-this/README.md

 The `synchronous` benchmark is a baseline without any cancellation support.
 The `async::tokio` benchmark implements cancellation using `async` functions.
 The `cancellable::none` benchmark implements cancellation using `cancel_this`, but with no trigger registered.
-Benchmarks marked as `cached` use a local variable the cache the active triggers.
+Benchmarks marked as `cached` use a local variable to cache the active triggers.
 Remaining benchmarks test different "cancellation triggers" implemented in `cancel_this`.

 These results were obtained